 The comedian Iliza Shlesinger has been hit with a lawsuit for hosting an all-women's comedy show in November.
-In the lawsuit, obtained and published by Variety, the plaintiff George St. George alleges that Shlesinger's decision to exclude men from her "Girls Night In" show at the Largo theater in Los Angeles was unlawful.
+In the lawsuit, obtained and published by Variety, the plaintiff George St. George alleges that Shlesinger's decision to exclude men from her "Girls Night In" show at the Largo theatre in Los Angeles was unlawful.
 As per Variety's summary, the lawsuit explains that St. George spent $30 on a ticket to Shlesinger's show, but was denied entry.
-The theater offered St. George a refund for his ticket.
+The theatre offered St. George a refund for his ticket.

 The lawsuit argues that the choice to exclude men from a comedy show is gender discrimination.
-In an email to Variety, St. George's attorney Alfred Rava wrote, "At no time should an entertainer or an entertainment venue require female patrons or male patrons sit in the back of the theater based solely on their sex."
+In an email to Variety, St. George's attorney Alfred Rava wrote, "At no time should an entertainer or an entertainment venue require female patrons or male patrons sit in the back of the theatre based solely on their sex."

 As both Variety and Jezebel point out, Rava has a history with skewed gender-discrimination lawsuits.
 In 2015, in an interview regarding a similar lawsuit against networking startup for women called Chic CEO, he told CNN that he'd filed over 150 gender discrimination lawsuits in the state of California.
 (Rava performed the interview over email, telling CNN that, given the company's "leftwing, pro-female, anti-male bias," he did not trust them to quote him accurately from a phone interview.)